Admissions Open

 1. Average Fee in Government Colleges

-Government colleges usually charge a lower fee, ranging between ₹30,000 – ₹80,000 per year.
-This makes them affordable for most students.
+Generally, government colleges charge a lower fee, ranging between ₹30,000 – ₹80,000 per year.
+As a result, they are more affordable for most students.

 2. Average Fee in Private Colleges

-Private universities, on the other hand, charge higher tuition fees.
-The range is usually ₹150,000 – ₹400,000 per year, depending on the college’s infrastructure, faculty, and placement opportunities.
+On the other hand, private universities charge higher tuition fees.
+Typically, the range is between ₹150,000 – ₹400,000 per year, depending on the college’s infrastructure, faculty, and placement opportunities.

 3. Factors Affecting Fees